Blackwellrbrt167/Robert-SOC-Build/architecture/Project_04_DNS_Config/READMe.md

 ## 🧠 Summary

-We configured internal DNS to support Active Directory functionality, verified that the domain controller handled name resolution, and successfully joined a Windows 10 client to the domain (`lab.local`).
+I configured internal DNS to support Active Directory functionality, verified that the domain controller handled name resolution, and successfully joined a Windows 10 client to the domain (`lab.local`).
 This simulates a standard enterprise setup in which clients are domain-joined and rely on internal DNS for resolution.

 ---